OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Files can be assigned to one of four different protection classes, which are explained in more detail in the [iOS Security Guide](https://www.apple.com/business/docs/iOS_Security_Guide.pdf "iOS Security Guide"):

-- **Complete Protection (NSFileProtectionComplete)**: A key derived from the user passcode and the device UID is used to protect this class key.
-It is wiped from memory shortly after the device is locked, making the data inaccessible until the user unlocks the device.
+- **Complete Protection (NSFileProtectionComplete)**: A key derived from the user passcode and the device UID protects this class key.
+The derived key is wiped from memory shortly after the device is locked, making the data inaccessible until the user unlocks the device.

-- **Protected Unless Open (NSFileProtectionCompleteUnlessOpen)**: Behaves similar to Complete Protection, but if the file is opened when unlocked, the app can continue to access the file even if the user locks the device.
-This protection class is for example used when a mail attachment is downloading in the background.
+- **Protected Unless Open (NSFileProtectionCompleteUnlessOpen)**: This protection class is similar to Complete Protection, but, if the file is opened when unlocked, the app can continue to access the file even if the user locks the device.
+This protection class is used when, for example, a mail attachment is downloading in the background.

-- **Protected Until First User Authentication (NSFileProtectionCompleteUntilFirstUserAuthentication)**: The file can be accessed from the moment the user unlocks the device for the first time after booting.
+- **Protected Until First User Authentication (NSFileProtectionCompleteUntilFirstUserAuthentication)**: The file can be accessed as soon as the user unlocks the device for the first time after booting.
 It can be accessed even if the user subsequently locks the device and the class key is not removed from memory.

-- **No Protection (NSFileProtectionNone)**: The class key for this protection class is only protected with the UID.
-It is stored in the so called "[Effaceable Storage](https://www.safaribooksonline.com/library/view/hacking-and-securing/9781449325213/ch01s03.html "Effaceable Storage")", which is a region of flash memory on the iOS device that allows small amounts of data to be stored.
-This protection class exists to enable fast remote wipe: Deleting the class key immediately making the data inaccessible.
+- **No Protection (NSFileProtectionNone)**: The key for this protection class is protected with the UID only.
+The class key is stored in "[Effaceable Storage](https://www.safaribooksonline.com/library/view/hacking-and-securing/9781449325213/ch01s03.html "Effaceable Storage")," which is a region of flash memory on the iOS device that allows the storage of small amounts of data.
+This protection class exists for fast remote wiping (immediate deletion of the class key, which makes the data inaccessible).

 All class keys except `NSFileProtectionNone` are encrypted with a key derived from the device UID and the user's passcode.
-As a result, decryption can only happen on the device itself, and requires the correct passcode to be entered.
+As a result, decryption can happen only on the device itself and requires the correct passcode.

-Since iOS 7, the default data protection class is "Protected Until First User Authentication".
+Since iOS 7, the default data protection class is "Protected Until First User Authentication."

 ##### The Keychain

 The iOS Keychain can be used to securely store short, sensitive bits of data, such as encryption keys and session tokens.
-It is implemented as a SQLite database that can only be accessed through the Keychain APIs.
+It is implemented as an SQLite database that can be accessed through the Keychain APIs only.

-On macOS every user application can create as many Keychains as desired and every login account has it's own Keychain.
-The [structure of the Keychain on iOS](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html "https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html") is different, as there is only one Keychain that is available for all apps.
-Access to the items can be shared between apps signed by the same developer by using the [access groups feature](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html "Adding capabilities") in the attribute  [`kSecAttrAccessGroup`](https://developer.apple.com/documentation/security/ksecattraccessgroup "Attribute kSecAttrAccessGroup").
-Access to the Keychain is managed by the `securityd` daemon, which grants access based on the app's `Keychain-access-groups`, `application-identifier` and `application-group` entitlements.
+On macOS, every user application can create as many Keychains as desired, and every login account has its own Keychain.
+The [structure of the Keychain on iOS](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html "https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html") is different: only one Keychain is available to all apps.
+Access to the items can be shared between apps signed by the same developer via the [access groups feature](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html "Adding capabilities") of the attribute  [`kSecAttrAccessGroup`](https://developer.apple.com/documentation/security/ksecattraccessgroup "Attribute kSecAttrAccessGroup").
+Access to the Keychain is managed by the `securityd` daemon, which grants access according to the app's `Keychain-access-groups`, `application-identifier`, and `application-group` entitlements.

-The [KeyChain API](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html "Keychain concepts") consists of the following main operations with self-explanatory names:
+The [KeyChain API](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html "Keychain concepts") includes the following main operations:

 - `SecItemAdd`
 - `SecItemUpdate`
 - `SecItemCopyMatching`
 - `SecItemDelete`

-Data stored in the Keychain is protected through a class structure that is similar to the one used for file encryption.
-Items added to the Keychain are encoded as a binary plist and encrypted using a 128 bit AES per-item key in Galois/Counter Mode (GCM).
-Note that larger blobs of data are not meant to be saved directly in the Keychain - that's what the Data Protection API is for.
-Data protection for Keychain items is configured by setting the `kSecAttrAccessible` key in the `SecItemAdd` or `SecItemUpdate` call.
-The following [accessibility values for kSecAttrAccessible](https://developer.apple.com/documentation/security/keychain_services/keychain_items/item_attribute_keys_and_values#1679100 "Accessibility Values for kSecAttrAccessible") can be configured and are the Keychain Data Protection classes:
+Data stored in the Keychain is protected via a class structure that is similar to the class structure used for file encryption.
+Items added to the Keychain are encoded as a binary plist and encrypted with a 128-bit AES per-item key in Galois/Counter Mode (GCM).
+Note that larger blobs of data aren't meant to be saved directly in the Keychain-that's what the Data Protection API is for.
+You can configure data protection for Keychain items by setting the `kSecAttrAccessible` key in the call to `SecItemAdd` or `SecItemUpdate`.
+The following configurable [accessibility values for kSecAttrAccessible](https://developer.apple.com/documentation/security/keychain_services/keychain_items/item_attribute_keys_and_values#1679100 "Accessibility Values for kSecAttrAccessible") are the Keychain Data Protection classes:

-- `kSecAttrAccessibleAfterFirstUnlock`: The data in the keychain item cannot be accessed after a restart until the device has been unlocked once by the user.
+- `kSecAttrAccessibleAfterFirstUnlock`: The data in the keychain item can't be accessed after a restart until the device has been unlocked once by the user.
-- `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly`: The data in the keychain item cannot be accessed after a restart until the device has been unlocked once by the user.
+- `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly`: The data in the keychain item can't be accessed after a restart until the device has been unlocked once by the user.
-- `kSecAttrAccessibleAlways`: The data in the keychain item can always be accessed regardless of whether the device is locked.
+- `kSecAttrAccessibleAlways`: The data in the keychain item can always be accessed, regardless of whether the device is locked.
-- `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly`: The data in the keychain can only be accessed when the device is unlocked.
-Only available if a passcode is set on the device.
-The data will not be included in an iCloud or iTunes backup.
+- `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly`: The data in the keychain can be accessed only when the device is unlocked.
+This protection class is only available if a passcode is set on the device.
+The data won't be included in an iCloud or iTunes backup.
-- `kSecAttrAccessibleAlwaysThisDeviceOnly`: The data in the keychain item can always be accessed regardless of whether the device is locked.
-The data will not be included in an iCloud or iTunes backup.
+- `kSecAttrAccessibleAlwaysThisDeviceOnly`: The data in the keychain item can always be accessed, regardless of whether the device is locked.
+The data won't be included in an iCloud or iTunes backup.
 - `kSecAttrAccessibleWhenUnlocked`: The data in the keychain item can be accessed only while the device is unlocked by the user.
 - `kSecAttrAccessibleWhenUnlockedThisDeviceOnly`: The data in the keychain item can be accessed only while the device is unlocked by the user.
-The data will not be included in an iCloud or iTunes backup.
+The data won't be included in an iCloud or iTunes backup.

-Next to the Data Protection classes, there are `AccessControlFlags` that define with which mechanism a user  can authenticate to unlock the key (`SecAccessControlCreateFlags`):
+Next to the Data Protection classes are `AccessControlFlags` that define the mechanisms with which users can authenticate the key (`SecAccessControlCreateFlags`):
-- `kSecAccessControlDevicePasscode`: access the item using a passcode.
+- `kSecAccessControlDevicePasscode`: Access the item via a passcode.
-- `kSecAccessControlTouchIDAny` : access the item using one of the fingerprints registered to TouchID.
-Adding or removing a fingerprint will not invalidate the item.
+- `kSecAccessControlTouchIDAny`: Access the item via one of the fingerprints registered to TouchID.
+Adding or removing a fingerprint won't invalidate the item.
-- `kSecAccessControlTouchIDCurrentSet`: access the item using one of the fingerprints registered to TouchID.
+- `kSecAccessControlTouchIDCurrentSet`: Access the item via one of the fingerprints registered to TouchID.
 Adding or removing a fingerprint _will_ invalidate the item.
-- `kSecAccessControlUserPresence`: access the item using either one of the registered fingerprints (using TouchID) or fallback to the PassCode.
+- `kSecAccessControlUserPresence`: Access the item via either one of the registered fingerprints (using TouchID) or fallback to the passcode.

-Please note that keys secured by TouchID (using `kSecAccessControlTouchIDCurrentSet` or `kSecAccessControlTouchIDAny`) are protected by the Secure Enclave: the keychain only holds a token, but not the actual key.
+Please note that keys secured by TouchID (via `kSecAccessControlTouchIDCurrentSet` or `kSecAccessControlTouchIDAny`) are protected by the Secure Enclave: The keychain holds a token only, not the actual key.
 The key resides in the Secure Enclave.

-From iOS 9 onward, you can do ECC based signing operations in the Secure Enclave.
-In that case the private key as well as the cryptographic operations reside within the Secure Enclave.
-See the static analysis section for more info on creating the ECC keys. iOS 9 only supports ECC with length of 256 bits.
-Furthermore, you still need to store the public key in the Keychain, as that cannot be stored in the Secure Enclave.
-You can use the `kSecAttrKeyType` to instruct what type of algorithm you want to use this key with upon creation of the key.
+Starting with iOS 9, you can do ECC-based signing operations in the Secure Enclave.
+In that scenario, the private key and the cryptographic operations reside within the Secure Enclave.
+See the static analysis section for more info on creating the ECC keys. iOS 9 supports only 256-bit ECC.
+Furthermore, you need to store the public key in the Keychain because it can't be stored in the Secure Enclave.
+After the key is created, you can use the `kSecAttrKeyType` to indicate the type of algorithm you want to use the key with.

 ###### Keychain Data Persistence

-On iOS, when an application is uninstalled, the Keychain data used by the application is retained by the device, unlike the data stored by the application sandbox which is wiped.
-In the event that a user sells their device without performing a factory reset, the buyer of the device may be able to gain access to the previous user's application accounts and data by reinstalling the same applications used by the previous user.
-This would require no technical abiity to perform.
+When an application is uninstalled from iOS, the Keychain data used by the application is retained by the device, unlike the data stored by the application sandbox.
+If a user sells their device without performing a factory reset, the buyer may be able to access the previous user's application accounts and data by reinstalling applications used by the previous user.
+This would require no technical ability.

-When performing an assessment of an iOS application, Keychain data persistence should be checked, this is normally achieved by using the application to generate sample data that may be stored in the Keychain, uninstalling the application, and reinstalling the application to check if the data is retained between application installs.
-It can also be identified using the iOS security assessment framework Needle to read the Keychain, which is demonstrated in the following Needle commands below:
+When assessing an iOS application, you should look for Keychain data persistence.
+This is normally done by using the application to generate sample data that may be stored in the Keychain, uninstalling the application, then reinstalling the application to see whether the data was retained between application installations.
+You can also verify persistence by using the iOS security assessment framework Needle to read the Keychain.
+The following Needle commands demonstrate this procedure:

 ```
 python needle.py